Adaptive Soft Error Protection for Neural Network Processing: Experiment results

-1) \textit{\textbf{Model Accuracy: }} Fig.\ref{fig:img9} compares the accuracy of our adaptive fault-tolerant approach against the baseline fault-tolerant approach and the static fault-tolerant approach under varying fault conditions.
+Fig. \ref{fig:img9} compares the accuracy of our adaptive fault-tolerant approach against the baseline fault-tolerant approach and the static fault-tolerant approach under varying fault conditions.
 The experimental results reveal that, under conditions with a low number of faults, our adaptive fault-tolerant protection attains accuracy comparable to the no-fault scenario, thereby exhibiting its outstanding fault-tolerant capability.
 As the number of faults increases, our approach consistently achieves satisfactory results.
-Despite the accuracy will decrease in some scenarios, the gains in accuracy is still very large.
-Our proposed approach attains near-identical accuracy to the baseline protection, thereby validating its compatibility with classic techniques without compromising the overall effectiveness.
+Although the accuracy may decrease in some scenarios, the gain in accuracy is still very large.
+Our proposed approach attains near-identical accuracy to the baseline protection, thereby validating its compatibility with classic fault-tolerant techniques without compromising the overall effectiveness.